 Self-sufficient people are not interested in trying to impress other people, and so it’s possible for them to be more authentic.
-Self-sufficient people realise that the only person they control is themselves and they focus on being themself.
+Self-sufficient people realise that the only person they can control is themselves and they focus on being themselves.

 Due to their inner order and wholeness, self-sufficient people are less likely to seek the compensations of material goods and status.
 They’re less likely to need expensive possessions to feel good about themselves or to seek fame or power to make themselves look good.

 Their inner sense of well-being means that they’re more resilient and confident in the face of the vicissitudes of life on a psychological level.
 Also, lifestyles of self-sufficiency provide practical resilience and they are also much more environmentally sustainable.
 The self-sufficiency mindset is essentially what we call the thrive-at-least-cost mindset.

 The ‘give a person a fish’ way is the approach of our current political-economic system, which is typified by the top-down control of production.
 In other words, it is when supply drives demand.
 This system relies on people being dependent on goods and services supplied to them by others.
 This is what effectively keeps people motivated to produce and to conform to the system.
 It is a system that tends to create the needy and helpless people that it requires for making a profit and for economic growth.

 The ‘teach a person to fish’ way is the way of the new system, sustainabilism, which is one of smaller-scale production of goods and services by and for local consumers.
 This bottom-up approach is a system of political-economic order, not control, which is much more human and dignified and allows people to have more meaningful and engaged lives.
 It also has a lower ecological footprint and does less environmental harm.